OUR WORK

 The Impact of Hunger

-food insecure children receive Take-Along meals
+food insecure children received Take-Along meals

-hours volunteered for Take-Along in the 16/17 school year
+hours volunteered for Take-Along in the 2024/25 school year

 Weekend meals packed for students in Mahaska County